PPP Extension Act, Take Action

 The 2018 Midterm Elections are fast approaching, NOW is the time to get out the vote!

 In political advocacy, the first and most important step is deciding who will represent you and your community in Washington, D.C.
-The National Council for Behavioral Health is committed to helping increase voter engagement among Americans living with mental illness and addiction and their families.
+The National Council for Mental Wellbeing is committed to helping increase voter engagement among Americans living with mental illness and addiction and their families.
 To this end, National Council is calling on its members to get out the vote and run Voter Registration drives in their organizations this summer and fall.

 Read More on National Council Launches GOTV Campaign, Webinar

 Back from the Thanksgiving recess, the Senate is nearing a vote on its tax reform package – potentially by week’s end.
 The bill was approved out of committee along a party-line vote earlier this week and on Wednesday night, the Senate voted 52-48 to bring the bill to the floor and begin debate.
 The National Council has made clear its opposition to this package as it includes provisions that would be detrimental to community behavioral health organizations and Americans’ access to mental health and addiction care.

 Read More on Senate Readies Vote on Tax Reform Bill

 Senate Health Care Deliberations Continue, Share Your Concerns Today